darksidemilk/FogApi/docs/about_FogApi.md

             * 6.x should be replaced with whatever most current version you are using
             * I haven't tested this on a mac, the module folder may be somewhere else this is based on where it is in other powershell 6 installs
-* Open a powershell command prompt (I always run as admin, unsure if it's required)
+* Open a powershell window
 * Run `Import-Module FogApi`

+You can also import the built module from its build path, the above method makes it available by name

 The module is now installed.